 Albanian Nicknames And Terms Of Endearment

-Like everywhere else in the world, Albanian communities use nicknames for both boys and girls, usually shortening the first name, so it has a nicer ring to it.
-Parents often have sweet names for their kids much the same way in English you might say ‘Dear’ or ‘Flower.’
+Like everywhere else in the world, Albanian communities use nicknames for both boys and girls, usually shortening the first name so it has a nicer ring to it.
+Parents often have sweet names for their kids much the same way in English.
+You might say ‘Dear’ or ‘Flower’ to your dear children.

 The last of these is a little strange until you consider the grape as an important part of the Albanian economy.